 The Vin pin on the CAN connector may be used to power Atlas.
 It can accept DC voltage levels from +5.5V to +55V, and is typically connected to the vehicle's +12V auxiliary power bus.
-The Vin pin can be omitted if Atlas is powered via USB C and vice versa.

-The camera triggers are +3.3V signals, oriented as follows
+The camera triggers and wheel tick input are +3.3V signals, oriented as follows

-Table 2: Camera trigger pinout.
+Table 2: Camera trigger/Wheeltick pinout.